Hover over images for detail:Porcelain-berry in early autumn

 Young porcelain-berry root

 Young vines thicken an inch or so above the ground.
-These vines are easily removed by grabbing low on this thickened portion by hand with a leather glove for traction or with a pair of linesman’s 8-inch pliers, using a back and forth pulling/jerky motion, ideally in damp soil while visualizing the root as it releases.
+These vines are easily removed by grabbing low on this thickened portion by hand with a leather glove for traction or with a pair of linesman’s 8-inch pliers, using a back-and-forth pulling/jerky motion, ideally in damp soil while visualizing the root as it releases.
 If the vine snaps off at the ground it indicates it is breaking off from an older root crown or a lateral root.

 For seedlings or young plants use large linesman’s pliers along with a leveraged hand weeder to loosen dry soil